georgehristov/schema/README.md

 ```

 Currently atk4/schema fully supports MySQL and SQLite connections, partly PgSQL and Oracle connections.
-Other SQL databases are not yet natively supported but you cant register your migrator class at runtime.
+Other SQL databases are not yet natively supported but you can register your migrator class at runtime.

 ``` php